-The operational risk division within the Group Value and Risk Management Directorate in KBC is responsible for the definition of a comprehensive group-wide framework for the management of operational risk and the approval thereof by the Group Operational Risk Committee.
+The operational risk division within the Group Value and Risk Management Directorate (Group VRM-OPR) in KBC is responsible for the definition of a comprehensive group-wide framework for the management of operational risk and the approval thereof by the Group Operational Risk Committee.

-As a consequence, the operational risk division of the Group VRM is primarily responsible for defining the operational risk management framework for the entire group.
+As a consequence, the Group VRM-OPR is primarily responsible for defining the operational risk management framework for the entire group.
 This framework is submitted to the Group Operational Risk Committee and the Executive Committee for approval.
 The unit is also responsible for overseeing the practical implementation of this framework by line management.
 In addition, it supervises the quality of the risk management process, analyses the main risk data and reports to the Group ORC.

-Local VRM - operational risk division
+Local VRM - operational risk department

-The operational risk division of local Value and Risk Management acts as the local point of contact/entry for Group Value and Risk Management with respect to operational risk issues and matters.
-As such the operational risk division of local VRM is e.g., responsible for:
+The local Value and Risk Management - Operational risk department (Local VRM-OPR) acts as the local point of contact/entry for Group Value and Risk Management with respect to operational risk issues and matters.
+As such the local VRM-OPR is e.g., responsible for:

-- > communication of the 'Group Operational Risk Management Framework', concepts, etc. within the own organization - coordination of the implementation and proper functioning of the framework within the own organization - providing training and coaching to local 'Local Operational Risk Managers' - monitoring progress of implementation and the proper functioning of the framework
+- communication of the 'Group Operational Risk Management Framework', concepts, etc. within the own organization - coordination of the implementation and proper functioning of the framework within the own organization - > providing training and coaching to local 'Local Operational Risk Managers' (LORMs) - monitoring progress of implementation and the proper functioning of the framework

-The operational risk division of Local VRM organizes and facilitates the local Operational Risk Committee meetings and takes part in the local Sub Operational Risk Committees as well.

-The operational risk division of Local VRM is also responsible for the quality and timing of all reporting to the
+The Local VRM-OPR department organizes and facilitates the Country ORC meetings and takes part in the local Sub-ORCs as well.
+The Local VRM-OPR is also responsible for the quality and timing of all reporting to the:

-- Local Operational Risk Committee
+- Country Operational Risk Committee

-- Group Operational Risk Committee (GORC) / Group Value and Risk Management (GVRM)
+- > Group Operational Risk Committee (GORC) / Group Value and Risk Management (GVRM)

 - local regulators